zachvalenta/jvns.ca/source/_posts/2016-06-12-a-weird-system-call-process-vm-readv.markdown

 ### it works, kind of

 And it WORKED.
 It started spitting out stack traces of the Ruby program I was writing, every 10 milliseconds!
-It was fast!
+It was pretty fast!
 It was amazing!
 I used it to generate a [flame graph](https://github.com/BrendanGregg/FlameGraph.pl). here is my cool flame graph:

 <a href="/images/sampling.png"><img src="/images/sampling.png"></a>

 So, that was the good news.
 The bad news is that I didn't actually learn to use the DWARF libraries yet, so I hardcoded all the struct types, and as a result it doesn't work on anybody's computer but my own.
 And then I have an actual programming job to do, which so far is in the way of progress.
-But instead of feeling bad that I haven't actually gotten the software to work yet on other peoples' computers, I thought I would tell you how it works!
-Maybe I will actually fix it up and make it into Real Software some day!
+But instead of feeling bad that I haven't actually gotten the software to work yet on other peoples' computers, I thought I would take a couple of hours and tell you how it works!
+Maybe this will motivate me to actually fix it up and make it into Real Software some day later!

 ### debuggers are exciting